-At this service level, ProtonMail costs almost seven times more than Mailbox.org, and you get 5 Gigabytes less storage but double the number of aliases.
-You can pay 18 Euro/year more at Mailbox.org and get 50 Gigabytes.
+At this service level, ProtonMail costs more than two and half times more than Mailbox.org.
+You get 5 Gigabytes less storage but double the number of aliases.
+You can pay 30 Euro/year more at Mailbox.org and get 50 Gigabytes.
 ProtonMail’s plans stop at 20 Gigabytes.

 You don’t get anything other than additional storage at Mailbox.org, but ProtonMail bundles in their ProtonVPN service, a Virtual Private Networking (VPN) service.

 Email privacy: a matter of encryption key management

 Super brief PGP primer: PGP is the industry standard for email encryption.
 Each person needs to have a private-key that only they’ve which is used for decryption, and a public-key which they can give to others who can use it encrypt things that only the corresponding private-key can decrypt.

 ProtonMail encrypts your copies of sent and received emails when it’s stored on their servers using PGP.
 ProtonMail also end-to-end encrypts emails between ProtonMail customers.
 This is all done automatically since ProtonMail manages both the customer’s private-keys and maintain a database of the public PGP-keys for each of their customers.

 This does mean that incoming emails from other email services are unencrypted before they arrive in your ProtonMail inbox, and it also means outgoing emails to other email services by default are sent unencrypted.
 You can manually setup encryption to other recipients by giving someone your public-key and adding their public-key to your ProtonMail address book.
 After having completed that hideous process, you can send end-to-end encrypted messages to recipients on other email services.